 When Michigan no-fault insurance applies, your economic damages, such as medical bills, medical mileage and income loss, are paid without regard to fault, i.e. no-fault.
 A claim for pain and suffering against an at-fault driver is a separate claim.

 Knowing the complexities of when the Michigan no-fault insurance protections apply, and how to maximize your recovery for no-fault benefits and for your claims against an at-fault driver, are keys of focus for Conybeare Law Office.
 We have helped thousands of people injured in accidents.

 A knowledgeable Michigan attorney for no-fault insurance coverage is critical to getting fair compensation.

-Since the Michigan No-Fault Act was adopted in 1973, there have been thousands of appellate court decisions interpreting it, countless publications explaining it, and annual multi-day seminars devoted to keeping attorneys up-to-date on the status of the law.
+Since the Michigan No-Fault Act was adopted in 1973.
+In June 2019, major legislative changes to the No-Fault Act will go into effect over the next 2 years that will have an impact on all claims arising out of a Michigan motor vehicle accident.
+There have been thousands of appellate court decisions interpreting it the No-Fault Act, countless publications explaining it, and annual multi-day seminars devoted to keeping attorneys up-to-date on the status of the law.
 No-fault insurance is a complex area of law.
 It is counter-intuitive and filled with landmines.